 3. Household income is adequate to meet needs and keeps pace with the basic cost of living; poverty is significantly reduced as a result.

-9.3.1 Average Income The median income of New Jersey's workers has fallen.
-However, it has recently been trending upward again.
-Note: The original version of this report incorrectly stated that the median income had risen.
+9.3.1 Median Income The median income of New Jersey's workers has risen and remains well above the US average.